llefranc/42_ft_containers/README.md

 ## Tester

 I created a tester with my friend hherin, doing several tests on the five containers.
-It handles over **10000 tests** for some containers !
+It handles over **10000 tests** for some containers :boom: !

 It will test all the constructors, methods and iterators, by comparating your containers with the STL containers, and making a diff if some errors occured.